powsybl/powsybl.github.io/pages/documentation/simulation/sensitivity/index.md

 - a function reference value of 265

 This can be interpreted in the following way:
-- an increase of 100 MW on generator *G* may be approximated on branch *B* as a 5MW decrease of the active flow from side 1 to side 2
+- an increase of 100 MW on generator `G` may be approximated on branch `B` as a 5MW decrease of the active flow from side 1 to side 2
-- the initial generation on generator *G* is 150MW
+- the initial generation on generator `G` is 150MW
-- the initial active flow on branch *B* is 265MW from side 1 to side 2
+- the initial active flow on branch `B` is 265MW from side 1 to side 2

-## Sensitivity analysis implementations
+## Implementations

 At the moment, the only sensitivity analysis implementation compatible with PowSyBl is the one provided with the Hades2 freeware, developped by RTE.